minermint/miner-issuance-contracts-v2/README.md

 ### .env

-You can also place the MNEMONIC and/or INFURA_ID variables into an .env file.
+You can also place the MNEMONIC and/or PRIVATE_KEY variables into an .env file.

 ## Registering a contract on Etherscan and Sourcify